 If you’re new to online marketing, using AdWords can seem complicated and out of your reach… but it’s not as complex as you may think.
 Which is why, after spending over $10 million dollars through the years on Google Advertising, I wrapped up 10 years of AdWords advertising experience into one 10 minute informative video.”

-Susan Dolan: Google Expert
+Susan Dolan: Google and SEO Expert

 “For any size or type of business I would advise the same online strategy.
 A full website diagnostics to improve speed, check sitemap/robots.txt etc then approach from a content basis, providing the user with as much information as they may need on products and services.
 Ensure the information is up to date, informative and shareable for social media.